ponylang/application-scaffolding-generator/README.md

 ## It assumes that you are using stable for dependency management

 The Makefile assumes that you are managing any external dependencies with [stable](https://github.com/ponylang/pony-stable).

+## It assumes that you host Docker images on DockerHub

+The Docker image recreation and push code assumes that you will be hosting images on Docker Hub.
+If that isn't true, you'll need to either remove the Docker image creation and pushing or modify it accordingly.

 ## How to structure your project